 GUIDE QUESTIONS TEAM RESPONSE REMARKS Is the TA provided efficient? (as to time, people, and other resources, Were the activities implemented as planned?
-According to guideline set?
-Is the TA effective? (were the objectives of TA achieved) Is the TA provided relevant?
+According to guideline set? is TA effective? (were the objectives of TA achieved) Is the TA provided relevant?
 (Was the TA useful to the client?
 Did it contribute to the achievement of the ESIP objectives?
 DEDP/REDP objectives?
 What factors helped?
-What factors did not help?
-Is the TA sustainable? (can the TA provided be applied to similar situations?)

-In what outcome/intermediate indicator is the division/school lacking behind?
+What factors did not help? s the TA sustainable? (can the TA provided be applied to similar situations?) in what outcome/intermediate indicator is the division/school lacking behind?
 What hinders the division/school in meeting the target outputs? (per contributory objective) what are the reasons?
-What should the division/school management do in order to resolve the hindering factors/reasons?
-Which of the identified solution (management action) can the division/school do by themselves?
-Which ones need support from upper management? (for example: RFTAT for the SDOs/DFTAT for districts/schools) Findings: Monitoring Team: Date of Monitoring:
+What should the division/school management do to resolve the hindering factors/reasons?
+Which of the identified solutions (management action) can the division/school do by themselves?
+Which ones need support from upper management? (for example: RFTAT for the SDOs/DFTAT for districts/schools)

+Date of Monitoring: